leethomason/tinyxml2/readme.md

 #### Whitespace Collapse

 For some applications, it is preferable to collapse whitespace.
+Collapsing whitespace gives you "HTML-like" behavior, which is sometimes more suitable for hand typed documents.

 TinyXML-2 supports this with the 'whitespace' parameter to the XMLDocument constructor.
 (The default is to preserve whitespace, as described above.)

 However, you may also use COLLAPSE_WHITESPACE, which will:

 * Remove leading and trailing whitespace
 * Convert newlines and line-feeds into a space character
 * Collapse a run of any number of space characters into a single space character

-This can be useful for text documents stored in XML.

 Note that (currently) there is a performance impact for using COLLAPSE_WHITESPACE.
 It essentially causes the XML to be parsed twice.